UNStats/website/site/content/posts/7-ways-mobile-data-is-used-to-change-the-world.md

 contextual data about the country, region, etc. With this mobile data, learning analytics takes place to predict the success of students, teachers and projects.
-The project has started in Angola where the education program is now offered to 8000 children.
+The project has started in Angola where the education program is now offered to 8,000 children.
 It is now being extended to other countries in Africa as well as in Central and South America.

 ## Goal 7: Affordable and clean energy

-### Using Mobile Data for Electrification Planning in Senegal (University of Manchester, Ecole sup�rieure polytechnique de Dakar UCAD and the Santa Fe Institute)
+### Using Mobile Data for Electrification Planning in Senegal (University of Manchester, Ecole supérieure polytechnique de Dakar UCAD and the Santa Fe Institute)

 Mobile phone data has proved to be an accurate proxy of [the energy needs of populations in Senegal](http://d4d.orange.com/content/download/43330/405662/version/3/file/D4Dchallenge_leaflet_A4_V2Eweblite.pdf),